-Meetings: Scheduling, Making Them Work, Minutes, Reports, Elections, Fun
+Meetings: Scheduling, Making Them Work, Minutes, Reports, and Elections

 Scheduling - It is most effective to set a meeting schedule for the entire year in September.
-Meetings may be scheduled monthly, bi-monthly, quarterly or as needed.
+Meetings may be scheduled monthly, bi-monthly, quarterly, or as needed.
+The Staff Liaison will email meeting invitations to Committee members.
+Remote committee meetings should be conducted over an Association Zoom account.